 NOTE: A Journal Template is required on all placements, regardless of whether or not you are requiring candidates to track hours/activities.
 If you are not planning to have candidate track these items we recommend that you create a journal template without any questions to use as a placeholder on the placement.

-If you would like to have candidate, advisors, or other stakeholds complete forms during the placement, you will need to create the forms in the system before you create your field placements.
-Forms can be used for surveys, user agreements, and/or to collect any other type of data which is not assessment/rubric-based (assessment instruments should be used for evaluation/grading puproses).
+If you would like to have candidate, advisors, or other stakeholders complete forms during the placement, you will need to create the forms in the system before you create your placements.
+Forms can be used for surveys, user agreements, and/or to collect any other type of data which is not assessment/rubric-based (assessment instruments should be used for evaluation/grading purposes).

 For steps to create a form, please visit our Create a Form workflow help pages.

-If the external stakeholders needed for your upcoming placements have already been added to your Chalk & Wire system as Guests OR if the external stakeholders will be provided with regular Assessor accounts, you can skip this step.
+If the external stakeholders needed for your upcoming placements have already been added to your Anthology Portfolio system as Guests OR if the external stakeholders will be provided with regular Assessor accounts, you can skip this step.